 What’s the solution?
 Create a couple of throwaway side projects!

 Think of a few project ideas that you’d like to implement.
 For absolute newbies, you might consider a game of Tic-Tac-Toe or Hangman.
 For seasoned programmers trying to learn a new framework, try coding a simple mobile app or web game.
 As long as it interests you on a personal level, go for it!

 The beauty of this approach is two-fold.

 First, it’s more likely to hold your attention.
 Studies have shown that students learn better when they can pursue topics that interest them.
 That’s exactly what a personal project offers.
 You have an end goal that you actually want to achieve, thus you’re more likely to retain the information that’ll get you there.

 Second, there’s no pressure for you to succeed.
 While success would be nice, the lack of formality allows you to be experimental and creative.
 You’re inevitably going to run into issues, but it’s more like playing with Lego than it is homework.
 It’s more fun and not as stressful.

 The truth is that no programmer remembers everything they’ve learned.
 Even after you’ve been working with a particular library or framework for a while, it’s not uncommon if you can’t recall every function or variable off the top of your head.

 In fact, trying to memorize everything might just end up being a huge waste of time and effort.
 Reference sheets exist for a reason.
 Why commit an entire encyclopedia to memory when you can just flip it open whenever you need it?
-The same is true for programming APIs.

 So, when to memorize and when to reference?